glengala/loan-repayment-clustering/README.md

-# loan-repayment-clustering
+## 🏦 Loan Repayment Clustering: Understanding Borrower Risk

-Using a loan dataset, I want to identify which customer groups are more likely to repay loans late using K-Modes clustering algorithm on categorical features.
-This will help management understand repayment risk and inform lending strategies.
+Exploring which customer groups are more likely to repay loans late using unsupervised learning.

+## Project Story
+Every loan tells a story.
+Behind repayment patterns lie human circumstances — income, housing, opportunity.

+In this project, I explored how those factors cluster together and what they reveal about loan repayment risk.
+The goal wasn’t to predict individual defaulters, but to understand which borrower profiles carry more risk, helping lenders make fairer, more informed decisions.

+## Objective

+*Question: Can we segment borrowers into meaningful groups and identify which groups are most likely to repay loans late?*

+This analysis combines data storytelling and unsupervised machine learning to uncover repayment patterns from categorical data.

 ## Data
 Dataset is downloaded from this link: